What is a credit report?

-Each account listed on your credit report will show the date the account was established, your payment history, credit limit, and the type of account (mortgage, installment, revolving, collection), etc.
+Each account listed on your credit reports will show the date the account was established, your payment history, credit limit, and the type of account (mortgage, installment, revolving, collection), etc.

 How do I get my free annual credit report?

-By law, under the Fair Credit Reporting Act you are entitled to a free copy of your credit report annually from each of the three major credit bureaus (Experian, Equifax, and TransUnion).
+By law, under the Fair Credit Reporting Act, you are entitled to a free copy of your credit report every 12 months from each of the three major credit bureaus (Experian, Equifax, and TransUnion).
 In addition, several states offer an additional free credit report per year, including:

 - New Jersey

-Your free annual credit report contains the same information that is found on a paid credit report: your open and closed financial accounts, and your payment history for each.
+Your free annual credit reports contain the same information that is found on a paid credit report: your open and closed financial accounts, and your payment history for each.
 You’ll generally find payment history for loans, credit cards, and revolving lines of credit.
 You may also see rental payments if you rent an apartment.

-How do I order a free credit report?
+How do I order my free credit reports?

-If you are getting your free annual credit report, you can order them online through AnnualCreditReport.com.
+If you are getting your annual free credit reports, you can order them online through AnnualCreditReport.com.

 This website will let you order all three of your free credit reports at once, with no obligations and no hidden fees.
 You may have to provide some personal information in order to confirm your identity before ordering, but you will not be charged if you use this site.

-Please note that if you use this free credit report to file a dispute with the credit bureaus, they have 45 days to investigate your dispute instead of the typical 30-day timeframe.
+Please note that if you use these free credit reports to file a dispute with the credit reporting agencies, they have 45 days to investigate your dispute instead of the typical 30-day timeframe.

 Other ways to get a free credit report:

-The free annual credit report is available to everyone in the United States, but in addition to that, you can also get a free credit report directly from a credit bureau if you’ve been denied credit.
+The free annual credit report is available to everyone in the United States.
+However, in addition to that, you can also get a free credit report directly from a credit reporting agency if you’ve been denied credit.

-You have 60 days from the time you are notified of the denial to request your report.
-Your request must also be with the credit bureau that was used to check your credit.
+You have 60 days from the time you are notified of the denial to request your credit report.
+Your request must also be with the credit reporting agency that was used to check your credit.

-If you are ordering a free state report, or you are getting a free report due to any of the other factors we’ve talked about, you’ll need to contact the credit bureaus directly.
-Equifax and TransUnion make it easy to order these free reports online but to get your free Experian credit report you may need to call.
+If you are ordering a free state report, or you are getting a free credit report due to any of the other factors we’ve talked about, you’ll need to contact the nationwide credit reporting agencies directly.
+Equifax and TransUnion make it easy to order these free credit reports online, but to get your free Experian credit report, you may need to call.